Target Behavior: Healthy Eating, Physical Activity

 All of these outcomes were statistically significant.
 Milk servings decreased by a mean of 0.3 servings per day, but this change achieved only borderline statistical significance.
 Servings of juice were not significantly reduced with a mean change of 0.2 servings per day.

 - Action Planning Tool Document– Designed to help practitioners set goals and identify action steps for creating healthier nutrition, physical activity and screen time practices at an afterschool program.
-Available online, or as a paper version.
+Available as a PDF.

 - Policy Assessment Tool– Tool for assessing an afterschool program’s policies.
-This can be completed either online, or as a paper version.
+Available as a PDF.

-- Daily Practice Assessment Tool– Observation tool for assessing afterschool practices.
-This can be completed either online, or as a paper version.
+- Daily Practice Assessment Tool– Observation tool for assessing afterschool practices: Available as a PDF.

 - Food & Fun Afterschool Planning Tool– A tool designed to help plan the use of the Food & Fun afterschool curriculum.
 Staff can make note of which activities children enjoy the most and how they communicate each unit’s healthy goal to families.
 On website here.